-- Researches previous survey evidence, including maps, deeds, physical evidence, and other records to obtain data needed for surveys
+- Research previous survey evidence, including maps, deeds, physical evidence, and other records to obtain data needed for surveys.

 This profession requires both education and accreditation.

-- Education: You'll usually need a bachelor's degree to work as a surveyor.
+- Education: A bachelor's degree is needed to work as a surveyor.
 Most employers prefer job candidates who have majored in surveying, but some will hire workers who have degrees in civil engineering and forestry.

 Surveyor Skills & Competencies

 You'll need certain soft skills to have a successful career as a surveyor.

 - Reading comprehension: You must be able to understand written documents.

 - Mathematics: An aptitude for applying mathematical principles to solve problems is necessary.